nikkijuk/camunda-playground/README.md

 One way of this is to use open api, possibly so that BPMN models and endpoints are defined by same people. https://www.openapis.org/

 And well, yes.
-If canonical model goes wrong or it doesn't just evolve but needs big refactoring you might be in such a trouble that it's better to change workplace before anyone understands magnitude of problem resulting your teams nice canonical model. https://www.innoq.com/en/blog/thoughts-on-a-canonical-data-model/
+If canonical model goes wrong or it doesn't just evolve but needs big refactoring you might be in such a trouble that it's better to change workplace before anyone understands magnitude of problem resulting from your teams nice canonical model. https://www.innoq.com/en/blog/thoughts-on-a-canonical-data-model/

-If there's no canonical data model mapping is needed
+If there's no canonical data model mapping is needed.
+No problem.
+Now try to do anything locally. https://medium.com/@nathankpeck/microservice-principles-smart-endpoints-and-dumb-pipes-5691d410700f

 !["mapping1"](pics/20180821-camunda-meetup-berlinrobert-breske-12-1024.jpg)